averynortonsmith/digital-scrap-paper/README.md

     document.title = title != "" ? title : "untitled";
 });
 ```
-This code updates title of the page when the title of the note changes.
 When I want to save my note, I just save the whole page using `ctrl-s`,
-to a "notes" directory on my desktop: for example, a note titled "myNote" gets saved
+to a "notes" directory on my desktop.
-as `myNote.html`.
 Firefox also saves the contents of the textbox in the saved
 page-source.
 That way, when I want to view or edit my note, I can just open
 up `~/Desktop/notes/myNote.html` in my browser, and overwrite the saved file
 if I make any changes.

-I find myself using this application pretty often - it works well for jotting
+I find myself using this tool pretty often - it works well for taking quick notes and making lists,
-down ideas, in part because it feels even more "lightweight" than making a new
+in part because it feels even more "lightweight" than making a new
-Google Doc or firing up a text editor - it feels like the computer equivalent of
+Google Doc or firing up a text editor - it's like digital scratch-paper!
-scratch-paper.
-And, best of all, my data never leaves my computer!
+And best of all, my data never leaves my computer!

 **Screenshot:**